 - get ready for the next day’s work

-- learn time management and organisational skills, such as working to a deadline in class and at home, and finding a balance between work and play.
+- learn time management and organisational skills, like working to deadlines and finding a balance between work and play.

-Homework has benefits for parents, too – it gives you the chance to see what your child is learning about at school.
-It also gives you the chance to let your child know your views and values about learning and education by showing interest in and helping with homework.
+Homework has benefits for parents too – it gives you the chance to see what your child is learning about at school.
+And showing interest in your child’s homework is a great way to let your child know that you value learning and education.

 Making homework work